-- Explain the concept of scripting language JavaScript. - Describe what JavaScript is and how it is interpreted. - Explain JavaScript features and advantages - Use the rules and identify common Errors in JavaScript - Input and Output from the script - Use the Data Types, Variables and Operators in JavaScript - ➤ Implement codes with Inbuilt functions, conditional statements and loops in JavaScript.
+- Get introduced to scripting language JavaScript. - > Understand what JavaScript is and how it is interpreted. - > Get familiar with JavaScript features and advantages - > Be aware of the rules and common Errors in JavaScript - > Know how to Input and Output from the script - Get familiar with the Data Types, Variables and Operators in JavaScript - > Understand Inbuilt functions in JavaScript - > Use Conditional Statements and Loops